ut8uu/U2.Suite/Documentation/Protocol.md

 An internal identifier of the message.
 As far as datagrams can arrive in the wrong order, the field can be used to map requests and responses.
-It is recommended to increment the message identifier after sending the message requiring an answer.
+It is recommended to increment the message identifier every time after sending the message requiring the reply.

 ### SenderId